DOI-USGS/hyswap/docs/source/meta/calculations.rst

 Workflow for Associating Streamgages with HUC8s for Area-Based Runoff Calculations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Spatial datasets describing the respective drainage basin boundaries of the streamgages and the boundaries of hydrologic cataloging units must be obtained that cover all areas of interest (e.g. CONUS).
 Geospatial boundaries of streamgages may be based on delineated gage drainage areas calculated using NHDPlus Version 1 data `(U.S. Geological Survey, 2011)`_ or determined via other watershed delineation approaches.
 HUC8 boundaries are contained within the `USGS Watershed Boundary Dataset (WBD) <https://www.usgs.gov/national-hydrography/watershed-boundary-dataset>`_.
+Check out the `HyRiver <https://docs.hyriver.io/index.html>`_ software stack for APIs to access NHDPlus and WBD data products.

 Each geospatial streamgage drainage basin boundary is overlain on a geospatial dataset of HUC8s (the polygons outlined in thick gray-brown lines in Figure 1 example) to determine the area of intersection within the two datasets.
 For each overlapping area of HUC8s and streamgage drainage basin boundaries, the fraction of the basin in the HUC8 and the fraction of the HUC8 in the basin are calculated.
 These fractions are then multiplied by each other to compute a weighting factor for each basin in the runoff calculation.

-You can find an example intersection dataset between CONUS HUC8s and streamgage basins in the `hyswap-example-notebooks repository <https://code.usgs.gov/water/computational-tools/surface-water-work/hyswap-example-notebooks>`_.
-This intersection dataset was created using the `surface water geospatial data assembly repository <https://code.usgs.gov/water/computational-tools/surface-water-work/surface-water-geospatial-data-assembly>`_.
+You can find an example intersection dataset between CONUS HUC8s and streamgage basins in the `example_data <https://github.com/DOI-USGS/hyswap/tree/main/example_notebooks/example_data>`_ folder within the `example_notebooks` folder of this repository.
+This intersection dataset was created using the `hyswap geospatial data assembly repository <https://code.usgs.gov/water/computational-tools/surface-water-work/hyswap-geospatial-data-assembly>`_.

 Workflow for Estimating Area-Based Runoff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^